 No doubt the couple was hurt by this response, but they continued with the evening’s plan to go out to dinner with the pastor and his wife.
 The couple didn’t return to church the following weekend, and the pastor told me that although he was saddened, he wasn’t surprised they didn’t come back.
 A few months later, though, the lesbian couple began attending his church again.
 The pastor asked why they came back, and they said they loved his church and felt more connected there than at other ones they had tried.

 Here’s why I mention this.
-Doing church in a biblical way is often messy, difficult, and uncomfortable.
+Doing biblical church is often messy, difficult, and uncomfortable.
 There are many easier approaches this pastor could take with his church, none of which are biblical.
 For example, he could harp on homosexuality, never address other sexual sins, and make people with same-sex attraction feel unwelcome.
 Perhaps this lesbian couple would never make this church their home, and the pastor would be done with them.
 There would be no need for a messy conversation about sexual ethics and whether church attenders (but not members) need to abide by them.
 That would be easier on him and the congregation.

 The pastor could take another approach.
 He could simply affirm homosexual behavior and deem it morally permissible.
 He could claim the biblical authors didn’t really know about loving, consensual homosexual relationships, and therefore Scripture doesn’t condemn gay relationships today.
 The lesbian couple would feel affirmed and welcomed at this church.
 There would be no difficult conversation about the sinful nature of homosexual sex.
 This would be easier on him and the congregation.